thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 });
 calculate(1); //output 9
 ```
 Now we have a single function that composed from an array of functions.
-Then at final step, we can remove the intermediate `operations` and create an utility function that can be re-used for different arrays of functions.
+Then at final step, we can remove the intermediate `operations` and create a utility function that can be re-used for different arrays of functions.
 ```js
 const compose = (...fns) => { //fns replaces `operations` array
     return (value) => {